 6) You could possibly get a Tesla officially soon

 Tesla themselves in America have been made aware of this incident, and they have reached out to our authorities for clarification over the whole issue.
-The company themselves are no strangers to Singapore, and indeed have actually attempted to enter our market once back in 2011.
+The company themselves are no strangers to Singapore and indeed have actually attempted to enter our market once back in 2011.
 Unfortunately, they pulled out after a few months, having not sold a single car, after the authorities determined that their cars would not qualify for any green vehicle rebates which made it unviable for them to sell cars here at reasonable prices.
 Tesla has recently hinted that it may consider entering our market again, should talks with our authorities turn favourable.
 Do keep your eye out for them.

 7) Things could be changing for electric cars in Singapore

 After the publicity this issue has gotten on social media, there has been a lot of discussion over the future of automotive technology in Singapore.
 At the time the story broke, our Prime Minister was visiting in the US, and the incident was brought up in a meeting with Tesla’s founder Elon Musk.
 Since then, the authorities have been tasked to further investigate the situation, to see if the relevant processes could be refined and improved.
-It’s still early days yet, but hopefully there could be smoother roads ahead for electric cars like the Tesla or even possibly for an exciting new player like Faraday Future that has been testing “mules” for over a year now.
+It’s still early days yet, but hopefully there could be smoother roads ahead for electric cars like the Tesla or even possible for an exciting new player like Faraday Future that has been testing “mules” for over a year now.